 - Steamed chopped fresh vegetables (broccoli, spinach, chard, kale, cauliflower, bell peppers, etc.)

 - Chopped fresh parsley or basil leaves

-Cover the pasta and prepare any of the steamed vegetable toppings you’d like to serve with it.
-The other toppings can simply be placed in small bowls and passed around for topping individual portions.
+- Cover the pasta and prepare any of the toppings you'd like to serve with it.
+The other toppings can simply be placed in small bowls and passed around to embellish individual portions.

 Note: This works well with the traditional fettuccine, and is also nice with spinach ribbons, pappardelle, whole wheat pastas, or vegetable-filled tortellini.